bridge

 Rocket

-Day 2: From Space directly to Miami Beach
+Day 2: from space directly to Miami Beach

 Space travel fascinates almost everyone, making a visit to the Kennedy Space Center at NASA’s Cape Canaveral a must, especially since it’s right on your way.
 It’s only an hour’s drive from Orlando.
 Although your sat nav will tell you to take Highway 528, we recommend the more varied Highway 50.
 The visitor centre features the entire history of rockets, including the space shuttle Atlantis.
 Buses take guests to the impressive launch pad.
 With a bit of luck, an impressive space shuttle will be there preparing for its next trip into space.
 After a three-hour drive down the Atlantic coast on I-95, you’ll reach Miami.